Chris Volpe: Career

 Volpe won three hours of studio time when he was awarded "best song" by the West Coast Songwriting Association at the Sweetwater Saloon in October 2004.
 He used the studio time to record fifteen original songs in one take (guitar, vocals, harmonica) during the three-hour block, which was then released as an album titled Refugee Blues.
 The album garnered him numerous awards, including an Independent Music Award for "Best Folk Album of the Year," and the "Singer/Songwriter Award" from London-based "We Are Listening".

 Volpe then continued touring the California coast and performed at numerous festivals including the San Francisco Folk Festival, the Hyperactive Music Festival in Albuquerque, New Mexico, and the SXSW Music Conference in Austin, TX.
 He was featured on the National Public Radio Open Mic series and much of his music was and has since been included on PBS's Roadtrip Nation documentary series.

 In 2007, encouraged by several friends including fiddle player Alex DePue, Volpe moved to Nashville, Tennessee to explore the country songwriting industry, but quickly changed course when he found inspiration in the city's embedded bluegrass world and burgeoning indie rock scene.

 In 2008, after completing work on his next release, Volpe spent two months on tour as the instrument tech for Steve Earle and Allison Moorer, during which he was onstage for performances by Jakob Dylan, Gillian Welch, Levon Helm, Bob Dylan and Conor Oberst as well as Earle and Moorer.
 He has appeared at the Bristol Rhythm & Roots Reunion, Louisville's Forecastle Festival, and WSM radio's Bluegrass Underground series, as well as a performance during the inaugural season of Nashville's popular Music City Roots series, which also aired worldwide on WSM radio.

 In 2009, Volpe released Shipwrecked!, which showcases a larger, experimental sound he called "surrealist folk."
 On the record, Volpe worked with Bob Dylan's bandmate, Donnie Herron; percussionist Kenny Malone, Jeff Coffin, and bassist/cellist Bryn Davies.
 In addition, the performances were recorded by bluegrass engineer Phil Harris, who received Grammy Award praise for his work on Doc Watson's Grammy winning instrumental album in 2006.

 Late in 2010, Volpe relocated to his hometown of Cleveland, Ohio, to complete the writing and recording of Up, Up, & Awry.
 His list of awards and accolades is extensive.
 Volpe, who has had no formal musical training, played guitar, harmonica, banjo, piano, and drums among other instruments.

 On June 29, 2021, Volpe died at the age of 40.

+Legacy

+The Christopher R. Volpe '95 Music Lab at Volpe's alma mater, Incarnate Word Academy, was dedicated in October 2022.